apache/james-project/src/adr/0009-disable-elasticsearch-dynamic-mapping.md

 # 9. Disable ElasticSearch dynamic mapping

 Date: 2019-10-10

 ## Status

 Accepted (lazy consensus)

 ## Context

-We rely on dynamic to expose our  mail headers as a JSON map.
+We rely on dynamic mappings to expose our mail headers as a JSON map.
 Dynamic mapping is enabled for adding not yet encountered headers in the mapping.

-This causes a serie of functional issue:
+This causes a serie of functional issues:
  - Maximum field count can easily be exceeded
  - Field type 'guess' can be wrong, leading to subsequent headers omissions [1]
  - Document indexation needs to be paused at the index level during mapping changes to avoid concurrent changes, impacting negatively performance.